U.S. State Court Cases | Campaign for Tobacco-Free Kids

 Circuit Court case details: 22CV04386

-Key documents: Amicus brief, Circuit Court decision
+Key documents: Amicus brief, Court of Appeals decision, Circuit Court decision

 21+ Tobacco and Vapor Retail Association of Oregon et al. v.
 Multnomah County (Oregon Circuit Court, 2023)